3DBAG/3dbag-docs/docs/en/schema/attributes.md

 *Unit*: degrees

+## `b3_is_glas_dak`

+The building has a glass roof.
+Notice: this is based on an experimental automated pointcloud analysis.

+*Data type*: categorical

+*Unit*: true/false

 ## `b3_kas_warenhuis`

-The building is greenhouse or warehouse (according to TOP10NL) or has an area of over 70000 square meters.
+The building is greenhouse or warehouse according to the TOP10NL dataset.

 *Data type*: categorical